 |---|---|---|

-Open up to 5 separate 3a accounts over your career and withdraw one per tax year at retirement to avoid bracket compression — a strategy that can save CHF 5,000–15,000 depending on your canton and total capital.
+Open up to five separate 3a accounts during your Swiss career and withdraw one per year around retirement.
+Staggered withdrawals prevent bracket compression and can save CHF 5,000–15,000 depending on total capital and canton.
+Start with one account and open additional ones once you approach CHF 30,000–50,000 in the first.

 | Pillar | EU/EFTA destination | Non-EU/EFTA destination |